'The true mystery of the world is the visible, not the invisible'.-Oscar Wilde

 'Yes sir it is him, and the carriage as well, is the same carriage I saw at the heath!'
 He confessed.

-'Alright, then you wait here with the constable, while I speak to the gentleman'.
+'All right, then you wait here with the constable, whilst I speak to the gentleman'.

 'Yes sir, I shall wait here until you return'.

-The proprietor, a Mr Tasker stared at the young lad, and nodded his head in affirmation, 'I am afraid that I don't know the young lad, but I imagine he must be from the orphanage nearby of those poor children who are waifs and have special needs'.
+The proprietor stared at the young lad, and nodded his head in affirmation, 'I am afraid that I don't know the young lad, but I imagine he must be from the orphanage nearby of those poor children who are waifs and have special needs'.

 'An orphanage you said sir?
 Will you be so kind to tell me, where this orphanage is located?'
 I asked.

 'Oh, I believe it must be at the edge of the winding road ahead.
 I am afraid I cannot give you any more information except that!'
 He admitted.